 The Standards Board approved the standards in October 2018, serving as the culmination of a six-year standard-setting process.
 The standards were released in November 2018.
 Supporting materials related to the development of the standards are available in the Standard-Setting Archive.

 SASB standards use the Sustainable Industry Classification System® (SICS®) to group companies based on shared sustainability risks and opportunities.
-The SICS® Look-up Tool below identifies the sector and industry in which a company is classified.
-Companies are categorized under a single SICS® industry.
-Integrated firms with revenue streams from different industries will only appear under one industry.
-Please contact SASB by clicking on the flag (⚑) next to the company name if you think your company’s “primary” industry needs to be reviewed.
+This tool allows you to determine the primary SICS® industry for tens of thousands of companies listed around the world, enabling investors and corporations to determine which SASB sustainability accounting standard is applicable to that company.
+Companies are categorized under a single primary SICS® industry.
+Integrated firms with revenue streams from different industries, for example, will only appear under one industry.
+Please contact SASB by clicking on the flag (⚑) next to the company name if you think that your company’s “primary” industry needs to be reviewed.
+For guidance for companies that report in multiple industries, please see the “Determine Which Industry Standards Apply” section of the SASB Implementation Primer.

 A company considering use of SASB standards self-determines which standard(s) is relevant, which disclosure topics are financially material to its business, and which associated metrics to report, taking relevant legal requirements into account.
 In general, a company would use the SASB standard for its primary industry as identified in SICS®.
 However, companies with substantial business in multiple SICS® industries can consider reporting on these additional SASB industry standards.